andyk8872/pp4-team-build/README.md

 ### User stories
 #### Site Users
 * As a First Time user, I want to easily understand the main purpose of the site.
-* As a first time user, I want to be able to play the game and participate in the experience.
 * As a First Time user, I want to view the website and content clearly on my mobile device.
 * As a Firt Time user, I want to find to be able to contact the site owners.
-* As a user I can have the ability to request a callback before the visit so that I can give more information and receive information.
+* As a user I can have the ability to request a callback before the visit so that I can give more information and make payment.
+* As a user I can see the various activity options to choose from.
 * As a user I can cancel my booking if I don't need it anymore.
 * As a user I can edit my booking so that I can change time or give more information.
 * As a user I can create an account so that I can see my bookings.
 * As a user I can have confirmation checks in relation to deletion of my bookings.
-* As a user I can see the various activity options to choose from.
+* As a user I can see the address and the location of the venue.
+* As a user I can give a review so that I can share my experience.
 #### Returning Visitor Goals
 * As a Returning user, I want to enjoy the experience and the interactive options .
-* As a Returning user, I want to contact the site owners so I can share my experience.
+* As a Returning user, I want to contact the site owners.
 #### Frequent Visitor Goals
 * As a Frequent user, I want to check to see if there are any changes.
 * As a Frequent user, I want to check to see if there are any new updates.
 #### Staff Memmber
-* As a admin I can see what times have been booked so that I can plan my work.
+* As a administrator I can see what times have been booked so that I can plan my work.
-* As a admin I can have contact details in relation to the customer.
+* As a administrator I can have contact details in relation to the customer.
-* As a admin I can have the ability to confirm bookings.
+* As a administrator I can have the ability to confirm bookings and payment.
+* As a administrator I can have the ability to approve reviews.

 * [Back to contents](#table-of-contents)
 ***